Monday, July 26, 2021

 It's July but the Mayflies are everywhere

-Sylvan Beach is on beautiful Lake Oneida.
+Sylvan Beach sits along the shore of the beautiful Lake Oneida.
 Boats anchor off the beach near the Lake House.
-Jet skis dash around and put on a show by doing consecutive flips.
-People along the shoreline stop to stare then take videos of the fun!
+The people along the shoreline stop to stare then take videos of the fun!
 The water is shallow.
-We went for a swim to cool off and found ourselves far from the beach just to get completely wet.
+We went for a swim to cool off and found we had to walk far from the beach just to get completely wet.

 Boats anchored off of the Lake House